Battle of Stamford Bridge: Village monument

+The memorial is a roadside headless cross in a brick enclosure with two wooden benches, two cast bronze plaques, and a granite panel with the inscription highlighted in gold.

 Battlefield monument

 A second monument is located at the battlefield site, at the end of Whiterose Drive.
 It has memorial stone and plaque that shows the events and the outcome of the battle.